 Donate your time.

 If you’re not in a position to buy a gift or make a donation but want to give back, one of the best things you can donate is your time.
 There are lots of shelters, churches, charities and food banks looking for volunteers at this time of year to help serve food to those in need.
-Or why not pop in to visit with an elderly neighbour?
-Many people, especially the elderly, feel the impact of loneliness at Christmastime and a visit from you, a little chat and a cup of tea and a mince pie would mean the world to them.
+Or why not visit an elderly neighbour?
+Many people, especially the elderly, feel the impact of loneliness at Christmastime and a visit from you, a little chat on the doorstep - remember to social distance - would mean the world to many this year.

 So, no matter how you choose to give back, know this – you’ve done a great thing and your efforts will be appreciated by your chosen recipient.